Gmina Mircze

 Gmina Mircze is a rural gmina (administrative district) in Hrubieszów County, Lublin Voivodeship, in eastern Poland, on the border with Ukraine.
 Its seat is the village of Mircze, which lies approximately 19 km south of Hrubieszów and 115 km south-east of the regional capital Lublin.

 The gmina covers an area of 233.82 km2, and as of 2006 its total population is 7,780 (7,579 in 2013).

-Villages

-Gmina Mircze contains the villages and settlements of Ameryka, Andrzejówka, Borsuk, Dąbrowa, Górka-Zabłocie, Kryłów, Kryłów-Kolonia, Łasków, Małków, Małków-Kolonia, Marysin, Miętkie, Miętkie-Kolonia, Mircze, Modryń, Modryń-Kolonia, Modryniec, Mołożów, Mołożów-Kolonia, Prehoryłe, Radostów, Rulikówka, Smoligów, Stara Wieś, Szychowice, Tuczapy, Wereszyn and Wiszniów.

-Neighbouring gminas

-Gmina Mircze is bordered by the gminas of Dołhobyczów, Hrubieszów, Łaszczów, Telatyn, Tyszowce and Werbkowice.
-It also borders Ukraine.